An intersectional framework for counterfactual fairness in risk prediction: Discussion

 \subsection{A wider lens for fairness}

 Our intersectional fairness methods advance the conversation in clinical risk prediction by providing more nuanced, realistic measurements of inequities in model performance.
 However, intersectional fairness as it is typically defined and as we have defined it here, e.g. a set of technical tools for assessing and correcting differential model performance across intersecting groups, does not in itself constitute an intersectional analysis according to the original meaning of the term in Black feminist scholarship.
-Intersectionality is about power relationships and a push toward social justice.
-As such, our work is just one piece of the widespread effort required for intersectional fairness in risk prediction and algorithmic processes more generally, including work at all stages of the model development and deployment process \cite{chenEthicalMachineLearning2020}.
-Critics of technical algorithmic fairness solutions note that an over-emphasis on these methods distracts from and can undermine work at other stages, including fairness considerations in problem selection, representation of affected groups, and implementation.
-Technical fairness work can also be used to "ethics wash" problematic algorithms, providing the illusion of an ethical product while distracting from more fundamental questions about whether the algorithms should be used at all \cite{weinbergRethinkingFairnessInterdisciplinary2022, kongAreIntersectionallyFair2022}.
-Rather than spend all our time mitigating bad models, \cite{weinbergRethinkingFairnessInterdisciplinary2022} argues for the use of prediction to actively challenge oppression (as in, for example \cite{yeUsingMachineLearning2019, goelPrecinctPrejudiceUnderstanding2016}).

-Nevertheless, due to both the significant potential benefits from risk prediction in health care and the fast-growing use of these tools, improved technical methods for measuring fairness are still needed.
-While not the whole, fairness metrics are a part of work towards ethical machine learning in health care.
-Work such as \cite{fouldsIntersectionalDefinitionFairness2020}, which outlines the core tenets of an intersectional approach to fairness measurement, may help bridge the gap between technical methods and the wider fairness picture.
+In order to avoid misappropriating the name, "intersectional fairness" must be just one piece of an effort that spans all stages of the model development and deployment process and illuminates the real-life power relationships that cause inequity and the political work needed to dismantle them.
+Rather than limit focus to technical definitions of "fairness", we follow critics such as \cite{weinbergRethinkingFairnessInterdisciplinary2022} and urge practitioners to use metrics such as ours as one piece of an effort toward equitable use of algorithms that includes considerations in problem selection, representation of affected groups, implementation, and more.